 3. Ensure scalability

 As your business grows, so does the volume of customer inquiries.
-The operations team must ensure scalable systems are in place so that quality of service remains uncompromised.
+The operations team must ensure scalable systems are in place so that the quality of service remains uncompromised.

 What to do: